Mode 7: Overview

 All arithmetic is carried out on 16-bit signed fixed point numbers, while all offsets are limited to 13 bits.
 The radix point is between bits 7 and 8.

+Note: the Game Boy Advance's background mode 1 and 2 also perform hardware affine transformations to create effects like Mode 7, and a 3D faux perspective can be simulated using trigonometry to calculate the affine matrix's parameters.

 Usage in games

 This graphical method is suited to racing games, such as F-Zero, a futuristic racing game that was one of the console's launch titles.
 It is also used extensively for the overworld sections of role-playing games such as Square's popular 1994 game Final Fantasy VI.
 The effect enables developers to create the impression of sprawling worlds that continue toward the horizon.

 A particular utilization technique with Mode 7 allows pixels of the background layer to be in front of sprites.
 Examples include the second and fifth stage of Contra III: The Alien Wars, the second and fifth stage of Jim Power: The Lost Dimension in 3-D, the introduction screen of Tiny Toon Adventures: Buster Busts Loose, when a player falls off the stage in Super Mario Kart, some cinematics in Super Metroid, and in some boss battles in Super Mario World.